psychemedia/storytelling-notes/john_barleycorn.md

 Vulcan the Blacksmith appears, and gives in his Bill.

 Be it known to you all, Gentleman, that this Sir John Barleycorn hath been a sore enemy to me and many of muy fellows.
-For many a time, when I have been busy at my work, not thinking of any manner of harm to any man, but having a fire-spark in my throat, and one time going to the sign of the Cup and Can for one pennyworth of ale, there I found Sir John ; and thinking no hurt to anyone, I set me down to spend my two-pence; but in the end Sir John began to pick a quarrel with me, and then I started up, thinking to go about my business ;  but then Sir John had got such fast hold of me by the top of my head, that I had no power of myself; and by his strength and power threw me down, broke my head, and bruised other parts of my purse and left me bever a penny; and therefore he doth deserve to die.
+For many a time, when I have been busy at my work, not thinking of any manner of harm to any man, but having a fire-spark in my throat, and one time going to the sign of the Cup and Can for one pennyworth of ale, there I found Sir John; and thinking no hurt to anyone, I set me down to spend my two-pence; but in the end Sir John began to pick a quarrel with me, and then I started up, thinking to go about my business;  but then Sir John had got such fast hold of me by the top of my head, that I had no power of myself; and by his strength and power threw me down, broke my head, and bruised other parts of my purse and left me bever a penny; and therefore he doth deserve to die.

 Will the Weaver

 Now gentlemen, I do beseech you to hear me speak.
-I am but a poor man, and have a wife, and a charge of children, and am but a poor Weaver by my trade, yet this unkind companion will never let me alone, but is always enticing me up from my work, and will not be quiet till he hath mwe to the alehouse, and when there he always quarrels with me, and abuses me most basely, and sometimes he binds me both hand and foot, and throws me into a ditch, and there stays with me all night, and next morning leaves me, but with never a penny in my pocket ; and therefore, if you hang him I shall never grieve.
+I am but a poor man, and have a wife, and a charge of children, and am but a poor Weaver by my trade, yet this unkind companion will never let me alone, but is always enticing me up from my work, and will not be quiet till he hath mwe to the alehouse, and when there he always quarrels with me, and abuses me most basely, and sometimes he binds me both hand and foot, and throws me into a ditch, and there stays with me all night, and next morning leaves me, but with never a penny in my pocket; and therefore, if you hang him I shall never grieve.

 The Taylor comes in.

-And I shall never be sorry if you either hang, drown, or behead him ; for I am sure he has been the greatest enemy to me for many years past, for as I never loved him so I never cared for his company, and I always loved Master Wheat better than Sir John Barleycorn, yet one time as I was coming home from my work I espied Sir John and two or three good fellows quarrelling, I skipped among them thinking to make them good friends; for why, thought I, should neighbours fall out; but as soon as Sir John saw me take my neighbour's part, he straitway began to quarrel with me and gave me such a thump on the teeth that I fell backwards, and all bewrayed me, broke both my elbows and my yardwand. nay, worse than that, the very same day me wife met with him, and he like an ill-conditioned knave, abused her, insomuch that she learned of him some of his mischievous tricks, and came home so drunk, that though she could scarcely stand, she beat my back and sides blue.
+And I shall never be sorry if you either hang, drown, or behead him; for I am sure he has been the greatest enemy to me for many years past, for as I never loved him so I never cared for his company, and I always loved Master Wheat better than Sir John Barleycorn, yet one time as I was coming home from my work I espied Sir John and two or three good fellows quarrelling, I skipped among them thinking to make them good friends; for why, thought I, should neighbours fall out; but as soon as Sir John saw me take my neighbour's part, he straitway began to quarrel with me and gave me such a thump on the teeth that I fell backwards, and all bewrayed me, broke both my elbows and my yardwand. nay, worse than that, the very same day me wife met with him, and he like an ill-conditioned knave, abused her, insomuch that she learned of him some of his mischievous tricks, and came home so drunk, that though she could scarcely stand, she beat my back and sides blue.
 Nay, she has now got the way so perfect that I am perswaded she will never leave it; and therefore by my consent you shall put him to the same death that many of my enemies have been put to, that is to snap off his head.

 Mr Wheatley.